rehoboth23/chatx/README.md

 # final steps
-in router in chatx/src, set the enpoint value of the socket to the second option and comment out the first in
+in router in chatx/src, set the enpoint value of the socket to the second option and comment out the first i.e. set the endpoint or url to localhost do the same for all js file of comonents and store